-The Group had inventories of approximately HK\$80,682,000 which consist of raw materials, work-in-progress and finished goods.
+The Group had inventories of approximately HK\$79,620,000 as at 31 December 2019 which consist of raw materials, work-in-progress and finished goods.

-The Group's management writes down slow moving or obsolete inventories based on an assessment of net realisable value.
+The Group's management writes down slow-moving or obsolete inventories based on an assessment of net realisable value.
 Inventory will be written down where events or changes in circumstances indicate that the net realisable value is less than cost.
 The determination of net realisable value requires the use of judgment and estimates.
-The change in estimation will impact carrying value of the inventories and may lead to a revision of the amount of inventories written down in the period.
-The Group recognised a reversal of write-down on inventory of approximately HK\$3,834,000 for the year.
-We identified the write-down assessment of inventories as a key audit matter as it requires management to exercise significant judgement on net realizable value of the inventories and the inventories are quantitatively significant to the consolidated financial statements.
+The subsequent change in estimation will impact carrying value of the inventories and lead to a revision of the amount of inventories written down in the respective period.
+The Group recognised a reversal of write-down of inventories of approximately HK\$682,000 for the year.
+We identified the write-down assessment of inventories as a key audit matter as it requires management to exercise significant judgment on net realisable value of the inventories and the carrying amount of inventories is quantitatively significant to the consolidated financial statements.